Aicha-Maiga/Rule-Based-vs.-LLM-Based-Phishing-Detection/README.md

 1. Get your own API key (Google Gemini API key used in this project).
 2. Create a folder named .stremlit and  a new file named secret.toml.
-3. Store your API key inside that file using GEMINI_KEY = "actul_key"
+3. Store your API key inside that file using GEMINI_KEY = "actual_key"